cloud-custodian/cloud-custodian/tools/ops/azure/container-host/devops-flow/README.md

-# Cloud Custodian CI Pipelines
+# Azure DevOps Workflow for Container Host

 This directory contains the yaml definitions for CI/CD pipelines to help manage policies in an Azure DevOps repository structure.
 The two pipelines will:
 * Validate policies as part of a Pull Request by running `custodian validate`